sveltejs/sapper/site/content/docs/00-introduction.md

 title: Introduction
 ---

+### Before we begin

-*Note: Sapper is in early development, and some things may change before we hit version 1.*
+> Sapper is in early development, and some things may change before we hit version 1.0.
+This document is a work-in-progress.
+If you get stuck, reach out for help in the [Discord chatroom](https://discord.gg/yy75DKs).

 ### What is Sapper?